-Park runs have been one of the greatest ways of getting people exercising together in our community.
+Park runs are great to encourage people to exercise together in our community.
 There is also nothing better for your health than a cardio exercise session and the simplest form is running.
 If your goal is to participate in park runs then we can help you.
 Pain and discomfort with running is not uncommon and often settles as you run or afterwards.
 However if it increases the further you run or you wake up the next morning still sore with walking you should manage it properly.
 Careful ice application is always a good strategy followed by reducing your running until we have assessed and helped you understand the problem and what needs to be done to get rid of it.

 We have been looking after park runners and long distance runners in Newcastle for over 10 years.
 We help you manage niggles and pains of running through physical diagnosis, analysis of the way you move and a combination of treatments involving manual therapy, massage, dry needling and careful prescription of exercise to make you stronger for running and more resistant to injury.